MaxSa2004/Tab_Tech-Web-Project/README.md

 The rank is sorted by the following order: win ratio -> number of games won -> number of games played -> alphabetical order.
 You can also search for a specific player using the search bar.
 It's possible to sort in ascending or descending order.
+You have a button now, to check the vs Player mode, where you see the top 10 best players in the server.

 The data is stored in local storage, so it only resets by clearing browser data. (i.e., it doesn't disappear by refreshing ou closing the browser).

 ## Configuration and UI elements
-At this point, there is only one game mode available: vs. AI, with three levels of difficulty (easy, normal and hard).
+There is two game modes available: vs. AI, with three levels of difficulty (easy, normal and hard) and PvP, where you play against someone in your server.
 The board can have a range of columns (7, 9, 11, 13, 15), but the recommended value is 9.
-If the player wishes to start, they need to check the checkbox First to Play and the piece attributed is red.
+For the AI game, if the player wishes to start, they need to check the checkbox First to Play and the piece attributed is red.
 If not, its yellow.
+When you select the vs Player mode, the first to play will be the first to clicks on "Start Game"

 ## Architecture of scripts